Encouragement leads to courage

 Lotter, W. (2018): Innovation.
 Streitschrift für barrierefreies Denken, Edition Körber, Hamburg.

-Sonja Tangermann has published another post here in the t2informatik blog:
+Sonja Tangermann has published additional posts on the topic of courage in the t2informatik blog:

 Sonja Tangermann is a team leader at a nationwide foundation for early education in the MINT field with the aim of strengthening the self-efficacy of the participants and encouraging them to act sustainably.
 Her main focus is on product and project management, adult education and service, where she focuses on exchange and cooperation with people.
 Since 2019 she has also been working as a part-time coach and mediator to support organizations and individuals on their way to becoming capable of acting.
 She also supports the Mutland initiative on a voluntary basis.